Talk to India's best Astrologers

 Enter your mobile number

 Buddha Purnima, known as the ‘thrice blessed festival’, marks the three sacred moments of Gautam Buddha’s life: birth, enlightenment and death.
-Celebrated on the full moon day of Vaishakha (April-May), the Buddha Purnima festival is the most significant day for Buddhism.
+Buddha Purnima festival is celebrated on the full moon day of Vaishakha (April-May).

 Also known as Vesak Purnima, the rituals surrounding Buddha Purnima begin early in the morning.
 These rituals are an essential part of Buddha Jayanti and form the main essence of the festival.
 Follow the rituals below to showcase love and devotion to Gautam Buddha.